stevezieglerva/www.nerdthoughts.net/_drafts/devopsdays-rdu-2019.md

 - Good overview of Anchore Engine (scan images for CVEs and apply policies), Falco (image deployment prevention), and Sysdig Inspect (capture logs for forensics)
 - Jenkins plug-in information

+The DevOpsDays series of conferences are a great (and cheap!) way to quickly get up to speed on current best practices.
+You should definitely try to attend one of your [local events.](https://devopsdays.org/)